Do You Need a Licence to do Cover Songs?

 The copyright for a particular recording is held by the producer of that sound recording (probably a record label), whereas the rights to the underlying song will be in the hands of the songwriter, or their publisher.

+So, do you need a licence to do cover songs?
 How you intend to use another musician’s song will dictate whether or not you need a licence and, if you do, what type of licence you need to obtain before you can legitimately cover the song.

-Live performances of cover songs
+Live performances of cover songs in the UK

-Using a cover in a live performance requires the least licencing procedure, because a live performance is not technically a publication.
+Using a cover song in a live performance requires the least licencing procedure, because a live performance is not technically a publication.
 As the musician, you normally won’t need to acquire a licence before you do a live performance of a cover song.

 Caution: Shameless plug ahead!Continue reading below.